CPG Legal – Attorneys at law.

 A common law marriage occurs without the formalities of marriage.
 After a determined period of living together, the law confers rights and obligations to the couple: the exact ones given to the formally married couple.
 Common law marriages are also known as “civil partnerships” and “de facto unions.
 Common law marriages are indeed regulated in Costa Rica.

-What are the legal requirements for the common law marriage?
+What are the common law marriage requirements in Costa Rica?

-Costa Rican law establishes that a de facto union, or “common law marriage,” must be public, notorious, stable, and exclusive.
+The Costa Rica Family Law Code, establishes what the common law marriage requirements are.
+It states that the “de facto union”, or “common law marriage,” must be public, notorious, stable, and exclusive.
 By “public,” the law establishes that the union must be known to others.
 By stability, the law requires cohabitation for a determined period, and the relationship must be the only one.

 In Costa Rica, the time frame for establishing the civil partnership is two years.
-Another important aspect is that both parties must have the legal aptitude to marry, meaning they must be divorced, single, or widowed.
+Another important aspect is that your common law wife or husband must have the legal aptitude to marry, meaning they must be divorced, single, or widowed.
 If one of them is married, there is no legal aptitude.
 In summary, if both of you are single, divorced, or widowed, and have lived together as a couple, under the same roof, for more than two years, then congratulations: you are in a common law marriage.

 Common- law- marriage-ceremony-costa-rica